avahajian/INFO6900/README.md

-# Twitter's API, Tweets Download, Data Cleaning in Python
+# Twitter's API, Tweets Download, and Data Cleaning in Python